United States Congress: Perceptions

-An additional factor that confounds public perceptions of Congress is that congressional issues are becoming more technical and complex and require expertise in subjects such as science, engineering and economics.
-As a result, Congress often cedes authority to experts at the executive branch.

 Since 2006, Congress has dropped ten points in the Gallup confidence poll with only nine percent having "a great deal" or "quite a lot" of confidence in their legislators.
 Since 2011, Gallup poll has reported Congress's approval rating among Americans at 10% or below three times.
 Public opinion of Congress plummeted further to 5% in October 2013 after parts of the U.S. government deemed 'nonessential government' shut down.
+The most common political issues voters expected the United States Congress to work on were cost of living, economy, taxes, government ethics, immigration and health care according to a 2026 poll.

 Smaller states and bigger states

 When the Constitution was ratified in 1787, the ratio of the populations of large states to small states was roughly twelve to one.
 The Connecticut Compromise gave every state, large and small, an equal vote in the Senate.
 Since each state has two senators, residents of smaller states have more clout in the Senate than residents of larger states.
 But since 1787, the population disparity between large and small states has grown; in 2006, for example, California had seventy times the population of Wyoming.

 Critics, such as constitutional scholar Sanford Levinson, have suggested that the population disparity works against residents of large states and causes a steady redistribution of resources from "large states to small states".
 Others argue that the Connecticut Compromise was deliberately intended by the Founding Fathers to construct the Senate so that each state had equal footing not based on population, and contend that the result works well on balance.